 “Would you consider putting your TV shows on this?”
 Jobs asked.
 Iger answered in the affirmative without missing a beat.

 Ultimately, Apple secured deals to sell downloads of hit shoes like Desperate Housewives, Lost and Grey’s Anatomy.
 The music video offerings merged this new focus on video with Apple’s existing deals with record labels.
 Videos by artists like Michael Jackson, Fatboy Slim and Kanye West helped push iTunes past the 1 million downloads mark.

 Today, when top YouTubers score millions of views within days and music videos hit the “Billion View Club” faster than ever, the idea that Apple would put out a press release to crow about notching 1 million music video downloads seems astonishingly quaint.
 However, at the time it was big news.
 This early success also laid the foundation for Apple expanding into a whole new area of business.

-Here in 2019, Apple goes beyond merely distributing video.
-With Apple TV+, which launches November 1 with lofty goals, the company is now producing its own TV shows and movies.
-The streaming service will feature a plethora of shows commissioned by Cupertino, all for $4.99 a month.
-(Some buyers of Apple gear get their first year free, as will students who subscribe to Apple Music.)
+Here in 2020, Apple goes beyond merely distributing video.
+With Apple TV+, the company is now producing its own TV shows and movies.
+The streaming service features a plethora of shows commissioned by Cupertino, all for $4.99 a month.
 Whether Apple TV+ ultimately becomes a Netflix beater or not, it all started for Apple back in 2005.

 Do you remember the first music video or TV show you downloaded using iTunes?
 Leave your comments below.